 My mother hated that sound.
 The sound of the gun.
 It excited me.
 My tongue dangled out of my mouth and my ears perked up more than usual.
 My sister Winona and I would scramble toward it.
 If it caught our mother, Imala, by surprise, she scattered to the den.
 When Winona and I were kits, we weren’t allowed to venture into town near the people, their dogs, and the gun to watch the greyhounds race.
-Our mother didn’t like the idea of us wandering over there–even as young adult foxes.
+Our mother didn’t like the idea of us wandering over there — even as young adult foxes.
 When we were kits, Winona and I would sometimes sneak out when our mother was hunting.
-She often caught us on our way home.
+But we couldn’t outfox her.
+She often caught us.
 She’d lecture us, ramble on about how people are nothing but selfish, inconsiderate, evil-hearted monkeys who believe they rule all land, water, and skies.
 Our father was shot and killed by a fully-clothed man, who most likely shot him for his fur.
 He succeeded with the help of his hound dog.
 Winona and I never met him.
-We were born shortly after that tragedy took place.
+We were born shortly after he left this world.
 When we were older and about ready to be on our own, we did what we wanted.
 I was often out of the den, journeying somewhere.
-Mom pretended not to worry when I strayed off and told me that she wanted me to go out and do my own thing, but her nervous habits gave her away.
+Mom pretended not to worry when I strayed off and told me she wanted me to go out and do my own thing, but her nervous habits gave her away.
 When I told her I was leaving the den, she’d pace, her bushy tail would hang stiff.
 She’d avoid the subject of my father altogether, even though it was the one thing on her mind whenever I or Winona left the den.
 It was me she worried about the most.
 Winona never went too far.
 My mother didn’t want me to be alone.
 Sometimes she’d ask if I’d met any nice vixens to settle down with.
-But I doubted any vixen would be able to handle the things I liked to do.
-If they were all like my mother and my sister, I thought.
+But I doubted any vixen would be interested in the things I liked to do.
+If they were all like my mother and sister, I thought.

-Me, I never wanted to settle down.
-I wanted my life to be stimulating–contstantly.
-I remember back then, it seemed like my days were forming into a daily schedule.
-I’d wake up, eat with Winona and my mother, look around, do some wandering as my mother stayed home and waited for my return.
-When I got back, we’d eat and talk about all of the dangers in the world (that was all my mother).
-To add some flavor, I’d do some extra exploring at the farms not far from where I lived.
+I never wanted to settle down.
+I wanted my life to be stimulating.
+Back then, my days were forming into a daily schedule.
+I’d wake with the sun and wander around.
+My mother stayed close to home and waited for my return.
+The thought always ruined whatever adventure I was on.
+When I got home, my mother, Winona, and I would eat and talk about the dangers in the world — it was always Mom’s topic of choice.
+To add some flavor, I’d do extra exploring at the farms not far from where I lived.
 Farm adventures were nothing new.
-Winona and I enjoyed our farm explorations, but at that time, I started going inside instead of lingering around outside of the fence and scattering whenever I heard a sound.
-Winona always chickened out–she wouldn’t dare to go inside of the farm.
+Winona and I enjoyed our farm explorations, but at that time, I started going inside instead of lingering around outside the fence and scattering whenever I heard a sound.
+Winona always chickened out — she wouldn’t dare enter the farmland.
 I got that feeling of fun and fear rolled into one, and I loved that.
 One night I fell asleep on a tractor.
 I was stuffed, I passed out.
-Devouring fresh eggs and munching on fresh “garbage” until you’re the size of a pregnant pig is indescribable.
-I also liked freaking out the chickens until their fur flew off.
+Devouring fresh eggs and munching on “garbage” until you’re the size of a pot-bellied pig is indescribable.
+I also liked chasing the chickens until their feathers flew off.
 The fat man had his collie and shepherd chase me away during sunrise.
-I enjoyed the chase.
 I easily outran them.
-The shepherd got caught underneath the bottom bar of the fence and his master and the collie had to dig him out.
+The shepherd got caught beneath the bottom bar of the fence and the fat man and his collie had to dig him out.

-My favorite thing to do was to watch the greyhound races that happened in town.
+Speaking of dogs, my favorite thing to do was watch the greyhound races that happened in town.
 The people and their greyhounds came to the track every couple of days.
 I watched from afar, of course.
 Just being a part of that environment, it was such a rush.
 I dreamed of racing where others adored me and cheered me on as I zipped passed them.
 I admired the way the wind blew the dogs’ ears back, the way their tongues flew free, and how each one of them looked so determined to finish first.
-It was a constant battle and they had fun with it.
-But even the excitement of watching the races seemed to dwindle down after a while.
+It was a competition and they had fun with it.
+But even the excitement of watching the races dwindled after a while.

-Winona and I often hung out in an alley between two houses right near the racetrack, where we could see the whole thing.
-Mom sort of nailed it into our heads to make sure that the people, especially men, didn’t see us.
+Winona and I often hung out in an alley near the racetrack, where we could see the whole thing.
+Mom sort of nailed it in our heads to make sure the people — especially men — didn’t see us.

 Winona and I rarely missed a race, and we became big fans of the greyhound racers.
 My favorite was Miles.
 He soaked up the most attention.
-He was like, some dog-like form of a lightning bolt.
-He had the most wins.
+He was a dog-like form of a lightning bolt and had the most wins.
 I don’t know how he did it.
-He was a bit smaller than the others, and I wondered why that was.
-There were also the sisters; Venice and Florence.
+He was smaller than the others, and I wondered why that was.
+There were also the sisters: Venice and Florence.
 Venice could always give Miles a run for his dog treats.
-She was fast, she was bold, she was competitive.
+She was fast, she was bold, she was fierce.
 I had a crush on her since I was a kit.
 I wondered how Mom would react if I brought her to the den.
 Florence was unpredictable.
 One race she’d come in the top three, the next race she’d be the tail.
 I wondered how Mom would react if I brought both of them home to the den.

 Then there was Surge.
-He was all black, and he had this tough look to him.
+He was all black and had a tough, athletic build.
 He was your average racer, I’d say.
 For the most part, he finished in the middle.
 Blitzen seemed to be Surge’s best buddy.
 I always saw them drinking and panting together after a race.
 Blitz was smart for a collar-and-leash dog.
 He used intelligence while racing.
 He saved his energy until the end.
-He’d always be cruising in the back, then he’d charge right passed you like nobody’s business.
-He was predictable in an exciting way.
-He had a thick amount of wins also.
+He’d always be cruising in the back, then he’d charge right passed the others like nobody’s business.
+He was predictable in an exciting way and had a nice pile of wins too.
 Now Padova, he was the cousin of Venice and Florence.
 He was the youngest of the greyhounds and it was obvious.
 I wanted to give the pup some pointers.

 Lastly, there was good old Chase.
 His name was self explanatory.
 He was always chasing the rest of the pack.
 Well, besides for Padova.
 Chase was the oldest.
-I’ve heard that when he was younger, he could outrun any canine.
+I heard that when he was younger, he could outrun any canine.
 I wished I was around to see that.
-Chase, at that time, was about ready to bury his dreams and retire.
+Chase, at the time, was about ready to bury his dreams and retire.

 Winona’s tail and ears stood erect.
 She looked tense and excited as she waited for the hounds to bolt by us.
 Her golden eyes were enlarged.
 Then, we heard it!
 The stampede of the town’s greyhounds!
 Their long legs were like wings.
 They flew.
 Miles, Venice, Surge, Florence, Blitzen, Chase, Padova.
 Each body with dangling pink, huffing and puffing, eyes set on the finish.
-My sister and I crouched low, gripping the dirt with our claws as we watched the dogs, all bunched together, race towards victory.
-It was a close race!
-Then, Miles, to no surprise, pulled it off.
+My sister and I crouched low, gripping the dirt with our claws as we watched the dogs, all bunched together, race toward victory.
+It was a close one!
+Then, Miles — to no surprise — pulled it off.
 Followed by Blitzen, Venice, Surge, Florence, Chase, and Padova.

 “That was intense!
 I thought Blitz had Miles.
 So close!”
 She jumped in the air.